msombansh/docker-demo/README.md

 # docker-demo
-Sample Hello World application to containerize and deploy to Kubernetes
+Sample Hello World application to containerize and deploy to MiniKube